Yatagarasuwu/lab-9.2/README.md

   Finally, for the sake of full honesty:
 - Usage of Integrated CoPilot to figure out errors within code, such as why I couldn't use Math.abs for my EvilCircle's checkBounds().
 This was used sparcely, and honestly I should've just googled a bit more as it wasn't too helpful.

+## How to Run

+Make sure you have VSCode's live server preview extension.
+It updates in real time and is what is used in testing.
+Afterwards, open it in any way (i use ctrl+shift+p and search "Start live preview") and the project will run!